egouldo/EcoConsPreReg/analysis/preregistration_template.md

 *Provide a clear statement of the modelling objectives and problem that the model seeks to illuminate.
 What is the purpose of the model/s?
-Ensure that you specify any focal taxa and study objectives, as well as any clients for whom the model is developed for.
+Ensure that you specify any focal taxa and study objectives, as well as any clients for whom the model is developed.
 Briefly outline the ecological problem and the decision-problem, including the decision-trigger and any regulatory frameworks relevant to the problem.*